The Best Places to Stay at Bryce Canyon

 Stay here if you want to get away from the touristy spots and you like cute little towns.

-Places to stay between Bryce and Zion
+Places to Stay Between Bryce and Zion

-But if you want to stay in one hotel and use it to see both parks, here are some options:
+Many people visit Bryce and Zion National Park on the same trip.
+If you want to stay in one hotel and use it to see both parks, here are some options.

 Cedar City